SrijanBajracharya/DrawingLibrary/README.md

 ***Drawing Library***
 ```
-Drawing library is a small console application developed in Java which doesnot use any other libraries.
+Drawing library is a small console application developed in Java which accepts various commands from user and draws
+different shapes accordingly.
 ```

 ***Introduction***